MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-authoring.md

 ![Filled-out Outline page from Pylon wiring guide](media/finished-outline-page.PNG "Filled-out Outline page fro Pylon wiring guide")

-## Create steps and assign assets in the Step card page
+## Create steps and assign content in the Step card page

 You can create steps on the **Outline** page, but you’ll probably create most of your steps from the WYSIWYG Step card page.
 The instructions you create on the Step card page match what the operator will see on [!include[pn-hololens](../includes/pn-hololens.md)].

-In the Step card page, you write your instructional text and assign supporting assets for that step, like 3D content or media (image or video).
+In the Step card page, you write your instructional text and assign supporting content for that step, like 3D content or media (image or video).

 ### Open the Step card page and add instructions